Home What's New with Universal Links

 }

-In the example, a food character set is customized and used in subsequent components.
+In this example, a custom food character set is defined and used in subsequent components.

-The above example can match /burrito, /pizza, /sushi, /samosa.
+The example can match /burrito, /pizza, /sushi, /samosa.

 No inspiration?

-If you have no inspiration for the content of the configuration file, you can secretly refer to the content of other websites.
-Just add /app-site-association or /.well-known/app-site-association to the homepage URL of the service website to read their settings.
+If you don’t have any inspiration for the content of the configuration file, you can secretly refer to the content of other websites.
+Just add /app-site-association or /.well-known/app-site-association to the homepage URL of the service website to read their configuration.

 For example: https://www.netflix.com/apple-app-site-association